Home Pages, Sales Pages & Landing Pages... What's the Difference?

-I'm sure you know basically what a sales page does, but it actually goes beyond "making a sale."
+You basically know what a sales page does based on it's name, but it actually goes beyond "making a sale."

 The sales page explains exactly how a course/program will solve a problem and bring the person to a better, brighter future

-Help that person understand that they're NOT the right fit for the program/course.
+Sales pages do another thing as well... they help people understand if they're NOT the right fit for the program/course.

-🛑 WAIT — The sales page's job sometimes is to NOT sell someone???
+🛑 WAIT — The sales page's job is to NOT sell to someone sometimes???

-➡️ Sales are important, but what's ALSO important is ensuring customers are informed and make the best decision for their situation.
+➡️ Sales are important, but it's ALSO important to ensure customers are informed and make the best decision for their situation.

 The sales page empowers people to take positive action and change their situation... or self-select out and find something else.